 Exploring the small towns surrounding Antigua Guatemala offers a glimpse into authentic Guatemalan life, beyond the well-trodden paths of the tourist city.
 These towns, each with their own distinctive character, host festivals and celebrations that are deeply rooted in local traditions and history.
 Visiting these events provides an opportunity to immerse yourself in genuine cultural experiences, where you can witness the vibrant customs and communal spirit of the Guatemalan people.
 It’s a chance to enrich your journey with unforgettable memories and a deeper understanding of the country’s heritage.

-Fiesta Patronal in Santa María de Jesus -January 1 and 2nd
+Fiesta Patronal in Santa María de Jesús — January 1st and 2nd

-Twenty five minutes from antigua in the town of Santa María de Jesus celebrations in the sweet name of Jesus take place for the town’s fiesta patronal.
-Social and cultural events including a horse race take place from January 1rst to 5th with January 1st and 2nd being the main days of celebrations.
-One of the highlights of the festivities is the procession ot the patron saint is accompanied by a large number of devotees who carry on their shoulders the venerated image of the Child Jesus in his invocation of the sweet name.
+Twenty five minutes from Antigua, in the town of Santa María de Jesús, celebrations in the sweet name of Jesus take place for the town’s fiesta patronal.
+Social and cultural events including a horse race take place from January 1st to 5th, with January 1st and 2nd being the main days of celebration.
+One of the highlights of the festivities is the procession of the patron saint, accompanied by a large number of devotees who carry on their shoulders the venerated image of the Child Jesus in his invocation of the sweet name.

 View this post on Instagram